Tag Archives: Frankenstein

 Before her movie career, she was a cabaret performer.
 I have recordings.

-To hear her saucily warble about “Fiji Fanny”, or the potential adventures “At the Drive In,” or to widen your eyes to the double entendres of “My New York Slip” and “I’m Glad to See Your Back” is…shall we say in that Old English way; monsterful.
+To hear her saucily warble about “Fiji Fanny”, or the potential salacious adventures “At the Drive In,” or to widen your eyes to the double entendres of “My New York Slip” and “I’m Glad to See Your Back” is…shall we say in that Old English way; monsterful.

 She gives cheeky invitations; “If You Peek in My Gazebo” and “When a Lady Has a Piazza.”
 But be aware of her advice; “Never Go Walking Out Without Your Hat Pin.”